Analyticity and resurgence in wall-crossing formulas: Final remarks: more examples and other classes of stability data

 Let $\Gamma:=H_2(M,L,\Z)$ and $Z:\Gamma\to \C$ be a homomorphism (central charge) given by $Z(\gamma)=\int_\gamma\omega^{2,0}$.
 Let ${\bf T}$ denote the torus of characters $Hom(\Gamma,\C^{\ast})$.
 The torus ${\bf T}$ has an interpretation in terms of the Fukaya category ${\mathcal F}(M, Re(\omega^{2,0})+iB)$, where $B=Im(\omega^{2,0})$ is the $B$-field.\footnote{As the first approximation it parametrizes rank one complex local systems $\rho$ on $L$.
 More precisely ${\bf T}$ parametrizes deformations of the Fukaya category together with the pair $(L, \rho)$, modulo the action on this category of the group $Hom(H_1(M, Z), \C^\ast)=H^1(M,\C^\ast)$.}

 The stability data on $Vect_\Gamma$ are determined by the Stokes automorphisms defined in terms of the virtual number of pseudo-holomorphic discs with the boundary on $L$.
-More precisely, there are Stokes rays with corresponding non-trivial automorphisms $g_\theta:=g_{Stokes}$ of ${\bf T}$.
+More precisely, there are Stokes rays with corresponding non-trivial automorphisms $g_\theta:=g_{Stokes}$ of an appropriate domain in the anlytification ${\bf T}^{an}$ of the algebraic torus ${\bf T}$.
 Stokes rays are defined by the condition $\theta=Arg(Z(\beta))$ for some non-trivial $\beta\in H_2(M,L,\Z)$.
 This is the situation when there is a pseudo-holomorphic disc (for a generic compatible with $Re(\omega^{2,0})$ almost complex structure on $M$) with the boundary on $L$.
 For a wheel of admissible sectors $V_i, i\in I$ existence of convex cones $C(V_i)$ satisfying the Support Property follows from the Gromov-type estimate for the area of a disc with the class $\beta$ in terms of the length of its boundary.
 Let us {\it assume} uniform estimates $|c_{i\gamma\beta}|\le e^{-const\,|\beta|}$ for the coefficients of the Stokes automorphisms $g_{Stokes}$.
 Under this assumption the Conjecture \ref{analyticity and resurgence} holds.
 This amounts to the resurgence properties of Gromov-Witten series for complex algebraic symplectic manifolds.
+Since this and other examples in this paper are given just for illustration purposes, we postpone the detailed discussion until further publications on our project on Holomorphic Floer Theory (see [KoSo4]).